Random Walk Behaviour of Malaysia Share Return in Different Economic Circumstance

 Author Biographies

-Muhammad Fadhil Marsani, Universiti Teknologi Malaysia
+• Muhammad Fadhil Marsani, University of Technology Malaysia

 Muhammad Fadhil Bin Marsani is a Ph.D. student at Universiti Teknologi Malaysia, under Department of Mathematical Sciences.

-Ani Shabri, Universiti Teknologi Malaysia
+• Ani Shabri, University of Technology Malaysia

 Dr Ani Shabri is Lecturer in Statistics from Department of Mathematical Sciences, Faculty of Science, Universiti Teknologi Malaysia